 The way doctors describe medical conditions can drastically affect whether or not a patient demands antibiotics – even if they are not

-needed – according to a study conducted in the United States and published in
+needed – according to a study conducted in the United States and published in Clinical Pediatrics this week.

-more commonly known as pink eye and how the term “pink eye” affected people’s
+The research focused on conjunctivitis, an eye infection more commonly known as pink eye and how the term “pink eye” affected people’s

 willingness to accept a doctor’s prescription.